Welcome to the second part of my comprehensive guide to Alta Via 2 where I cover:

 After the descent from Passo delle Farangole, the next couple of hours are spent hiking mostly downhill to the bottom of the Comelle Valley (Val Delle Comelle) and Pian dei Cantoni.

-Soon after you will start the uphill push to rifugio Rosetta and the landscape around you will go from lush green to lunar like plateau, upon which the hut was built.
+Soon after you will start the uphill push to rifugio Rosetta and the landscape around you will go from lush green to a lunar-like plateau, upon which the hut was built.

 Many personal photographs documenting the mountaineering accomplishments of the hut’s owner adore the walls of the refuge.
 Notice the hiking shoe hanging outside, ensuring that the door to the hut stays closed at all times.
 The need is the mother of invention after all.